MarkKoz/tweet-pnd/README.md

 * `user` - The Twitter handle of the user whose tweets will be read.
 * `search_term` - A search term to use to filter the user's tweets; ignored if empty.
-* `last_tweet_id` - The ID of the last tweet found which met the search criteria; there is no need to manually configure this.

 #### Bittrex
 * `key` - Bittrex API key.